tayyabsaleem7756/ignicube/README.md

 ## Verify Download-Embedded Plugin

-Verify downloaded plugin makes a difference to confirm downloaded records, not matter what is extension of file.
+Verify downloaded plugin makes a difference to confirm downloaded records, no matter what is the extension of the file.
 By using these variations of the `cy.verifyDownload` command with different options, you can effectively confirm and validate downloaded records regardless of the file extension or partial filename.

 In your test, you'll utilize it like this